charlie-vf/genshin-recipes-blog-api/README.md

 - Ensure you update your requirements with pip freeze > requirements.txt
 - Ensure you migrate with python manage.py makemigrations and python manage.py migrate
 - Add, commit & push changes

+## **Issues**

+- Sign Out functionality not working
+    - this was due to missing 'response' in logout_route return

+## **Credits**

+- Slack for endless troubleshooting support in a way which made sense, largely revolved around helping me spot small things I had missed, for example forward slashes
+- Stack Overflow for helping with issues with CORSHeaders